INFORMATION AND INSTRUCTIONS FOR NOMINATING MTT SOCIETY MEMBERS FOR ELECTION TO THE MTT-S ADMINISTRATIVE COMMITTEE (ADCOM)

 Each Spring MTT-S members are invited to submit nominations for election to the Society’s governing body, the Administrative Committee or “AdCom”.
 Typically, members nominate their peers or themselves.
 It is an opportunity to work and participate in directing the Society.
 Only MTT-S members in good standing may nominate or be nominated.

 The AdCom meets three times each year for rather lengthy meetings (often 10 hours over two days) with numerous committee reports, and votes on proposed initiatives.
 There is a minimum of seven members elected each year to the AdCom.
-Of the seven AdCom positions, the current sitting AdCom members elect six, and one is elected by the entire MTT-S membership in an at-large election.
+Of the seven AdCom positions, the current sitting AdCom members elect five, and the other two are elected by the entire MTT-S membership in an at-large election.

 There are two procedures by which nominees can be placed on the ballot.
 The first way is to send the names of candidates to the AdCom Nominations and Appointments Committee at email@example.com.
 The second way is to nominate a candidate by petition.
 The rules for petition nomination can be found on the MTT-S website by clicking on “MTT-S ByLaws” and scrolling to paragraph 18.104.22.168.
 Nomination by petition is regulated by IEEE ByLaws and requires the signatures of at least 2% of eligible voters – about 200 for the MTT Society.
 It is much easier to submit a candidate for nomination directly to the Nominations and Appointments Committee and nomination by petition should be regarded as a “safety net”.